rajeev2004/To-Do-App/README.md

 - **Task Management**: Add, delete, mark as complete, and mark as important.
 - **Task Filters**: Filter tasks based on their completion status or importance.
+- **Task Labeling**: Label tasks as "Indoor" or "Outdoor."
+- **Weather Details**: If a task is labeled as "Outdoor," the application fetches and displays real-time weather details using       OpenWeatherMap API.
 - **Local Storage**: Tasks are saved in `localStorage`, ensuring persistence across sessions.
 - **Responsive UI**: Built using React and styled with CSS.